DrSalins/The-Counter-Application/README.md

-# My Counter Application
+# The Counter Application

-My Counter Application, is a small website that was used to teach prospective students how to create a simple website, which has an increase, decrease and reset button to change the value of a number.
+The Counter Application, is a small website that was used to teach prospective students how to create a simple website, which has an increase, decrease and reset button to change the value of a number.
 Included in this project are animations using Animate.CSS.

 ## How to clone